|

 off of a shelf and filling it with some mysterious drug.
 The coon

-blinked and watched through the bars of his cage, transfixed by the strange
+blinked and watched through the bars of his cage, transfixed by the

 activity of the human.
-The man then turned to Race, causing the coon to
+The man then turned to Race, causing the coon

 cower against the back wall of his cage.
 Had he seen Race looking at

 him?
-The man walked up to Race's cage and slowly opened it, letting a
+The man walked up to Race's cage and slowly opened it, letting

 gloved hand in and forcing it against the coon's body.
-Race shrieked and
+Race shrieked

 tried to bite, but the human's hand had him in an obstructed position.